artfulgarfunk/URL-Shortener/README.md

 # A MERN Stack URL Shortener

 # User Stories

 As a user,
-So I can save characters for tweeting,
+so I can save characters for tweeting,
 I can input a long URL to generate a short URL

 As a user,
-So I can't tweet dead links,
+so I can't tweet dead links,
 I can't input an invalid URL

 As a user,
-If I input the same link more than once,
+if I input the same link more than once,
 I'll receive the same short URL

 As a user,